PHYS-100 Astronomy & Classical Physics

 Optical, mechanical and electromagnetic wave phenomena in one, two, and three dimensions.
 Covers free space, fluids and solids.
 Begins with Maxwell's equations.

-First course covers history of quantum mechanics leading to the Bohr Atom.
-Second course focuses on mathematical treatment of quantum mechanics fundamentals.
-Includes Schrodinger formulation, approximation methods, symmetry and angular momentum.
+FCovers history of quantum mechanics leading to the Bohr Atom.
+Also focuses on mathematical treatment of quantum mechanics fundamentals.
+Includes Schrodinger formulation,approximation methods, symmetry and angular momentum.
 Covers applications to simple atoms and molecules.